canonical/cc-builder/README.md

 ## What does it do?

-This tool gathers information o
+This tool gathers information from your system then generates two cloud config files:
+- one with apt packages from aptmark showmanual
+- one with apt packages from custom apt history parsing

 ## Gathering feedback